WavePhaseNet: A DFT-Based Method for Constructing Semantic Conceptual Hierarchy Structures (SCHS): Comparison with FNet

-FNet, proposed by \citet{fnet}, is a method that efficiently realizes global token mixing by replacing self-attention in the Transformer with the Discrete Fourier Transform (DFT).
-In FNet, Fourier transforms are applied along both the sequence dimension and the embedding dimension instead of attention, with the primary objective of reducing computational cost and improving speed.
+FNet, by Lee-Thorp et al.\ \citep{fnet}, efficiently realizes global mixing among tokens by replacing self-attention in the Transformer with the discrete Fourier transform (DFT).
+In FNet, instead of attention, Fourier transforms are applied along both the sequence direction and the embedding direction, with the primary objective of reducing computation and improving speed.

-The essence of FNet lies in: \begin{itemize} \item Using the Fourier transform as a linear substitute for token mixing \item Designing a lightweight model that approximates attention \end{itemize}
+The essence of FNet lies in: \begin{itemize} \item using the Fourier transform as a \textbf{linear substitute for token mixing}, \item designing a lightweight model that approximates attention. \end{itemize}

-In contrast, WavePhaseNet proposed in this study: \begin{itemize} \item Positions DFT not merely as a token mixing mechanism, \item But as a spectral decomposition operation for explicitly constructing a Semantic Conceptual Hierarchy Structure (SCHS). \end{itemize}
+In contrast, the WavePhaseNet proposed in this study positions the DFT \begin{itemize} \item not merely as a means of token mixing, \item but as a \textbf{spectral-decomposition operation for explicitly constructing the Semantic Conceptual Hierarchy Structure (SCHS)}. \end{itemize}